Dobrogea: Seaside, History and Rich Biodiversity

 Location: South-Eastern Romania, between the Danube and the Black Sea

-Dobrogea was one of the most multicultural parts of Romania, at least until the middle of the 20th century.
+Dobrogea was one of the most multicultural parts of Romania, at least until the mid-20th century.
 In 1930, 44,2% of its population was Romanian, 22,8% Bulgarian, 18,5% were Turks, 2,7% Tatars, 3,4% Germans and to a smaller extent Greeks.
 At the time, Dobrogea was one of the most multicultural spaces of the continent, with a rich diversity of languages, religions and customs.
 (Source: Romania tara de frontiera a Europei by Lucian Boia, Humanitas, 2007).

 Tourism in Dobrogea

-Nature attractions: the Danube Delta, Macinului Mountains National Park
+Nature attractions: the Danube Delta, Macinului Mountains National Park, beaches on the Black Sea shore, Gura Portitei

 Sports: water sports, hiking, horseback riding